Drwhomust/hazzy/README.md

 Also to [OneShot](https://store.steampowered.com/app/420530/OneShot/), [Doki Doki Literature Club](https://ddlc.moe/), [KinitoPET](https://www.kinitopet.com/), and more for inspiration on the 4th wall breaks

-And also to [adventures with anxiety](https://ncase.me/anxiety/) for the inspiration for the game's genocide ending
+And also to [adventures with anxiety](https://ncase.me/anxiety/) and [OMORI](https://www.omori-game.com/) for the inspiration for the game's genocide ending

 Play testers
 > Credits to the play testers who play tested the legacy version of the game when it was still in private beta